Jandari Lake

-Jandari Lake (ჯანდარის ტბა; Ağ göl) is a lake on the Azerbaijan–Georgia border, it is located in south-east Georgia and north-west Azerbaijan, at 291,4 metres above sea level.
+Jandari Lake (ჯანდარის ტბა; Candargöl) is a lake on the Azerbaijan–Georgia border, it is located in south-east Georgia and north-west Azerbaijan, at 291,4 metres above sea level.
 The lake's surface area is 10.6 km^{2}, while the catchment area is 102 km^{2}.
 The maximal depth is 7.2 m.
 Some 67% of the basin is located on Georgian territory and 33% in Azerbaijan.

 Jandari Lake is surrounded by a blend of semi-desert and steppe vegetation, as well as patches of floodplain forest.
 The lake is a favoured spot for fishing and birdwatching.
 It is a resting and wintering site for thousands of water birds.

 History

 Jandari used to be a shallow, salty lake that would frequently dry up during the summer.
 In 1870, the construction of Gardabani canal redirected water from the Mtkvari River to the lake, transforming Jandari into a reservoir.
 The lake was also boosted by inflow from a canal originating from the Tbilisi Samgori reservoir.